Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Step 8.
 Notify the specialized organization about the approval of the report on the special assessment of working conditions

-Within three working days from the date of approval of the report on the special assessment of working conditions, the employer must notify the specialized organization about this, as well as send a copy of the approved report ().
-Anyone can do it in an accessible way providing an opportunity to confirm the fact of such notification.
+Within three working days from the date of approval of the report on the special assessment of working conditions, the employer is obliged to notify the specialized organization about this, and also send a copy of the approved report ().
+It can be done by anyone accessible way providing an opportunity to confirm the fact of such notification.

 Step 9.
 Submit a declaration of compliance of working conditions with state regulatory requirements for labor protection

-If the presence of harmful and / or hazardous production factors was not identified based on the identification results, or if, according to the results of measurements, the working conditions at the workplace were recognized as optimal or acceptable, the employer must notify the labor inspectorate at the location of the organization ().
-This requires the compliance of working conditions with state regulatory requirements for labor protection (approved).
+If the presence of harmful and / or dangerous production factors, according to the results of identification, was not revealed, or if, according to the results of measurements, the working conditions at the workplace are recognized as optimal or acceptable, the employer must notify the labor inspectorate at the location of the organization ().
+To do this, it is necessary that working conditions comply with state regulatory requirements for labor protection (approved).
 The employer must submit this declaration within 30 working days from the date of approval of the report on the special assessment (approved by Order of the Ministry of Labor of Russia dated February 7, 2014 No. 80n).

-It should be noted that until May 1, 2016, the employer indicated in the declaration only information about the absence of harmful and / or dangerous production factors.
-In this regard, if, according to the results of measurements carried out before May 1, 2016, the working conditions for other workplaces were found to be optimal or acceptable, the employer must submit an updated declaration to the labor inspectorate with the inclusion of these workplaces ().
+It should be noted that before May 1, 2016, the employer indicated in the declaration only information about the absence of harmful and / or dangerous production factors.
+In this regard, if, according to the results of measurements carried out before May 1, 2016, the working conditions in relation to other jobs were found to be optimal or acceptable, the employer must submit an updated declaration to the labor inspectorate with the inclusion of these jobs ().

 Step 10.
 Familiarize employees with the report on the special assessment of working conditions

-No later than 30 calendar days from the date of approval of the report on the special assessment, the employer must familiarize employees with the results of the special assessment against signature ().
-The specified period does not include periods of temporary disability of the employee, his being on vacation or a business trip, periods of inter-shift rest.
+No later than 30 calendar days from the date of approval of the report on the special assessment, the employer must, against signature, familiarize the employees with the results of the special assessment ().
+The specified period does not include periods of temporary disability of the employee, being on vacation or business trip, periods of rest between shifts.

 Step 11.
 Place the results of the special assessment on the organization's website